DVMOffice/TopicOutcomes/FIREBASE_SETUP.md

 2. Delete the existing content and paste the **`firestore.rules`** file (project root).
 3. Click **Publish**.

-These rules don't require admin custom claims: any instructor with a real email (not a guest) can read/write instructors and topics; guests can only add/edit outcomes within an existing topic.
-If later you want only you to be able to import data, open `firestore.rules`, uncomment `isAdminEmail()` and add your email — 3 lines, no backend needed.
+These rules don't require admin custom claims or a service account: they check `request.auth.token.email` directly against a short list of admin emails inside `isAdminEmail()`.
+Only those emails can import/manage the instructor roster and topics; everyone else who's signed in can still read everything and add/edit outcomes on their own topics.
+To change who the admins are, edit the email list in `isAdminEmail()` (in this file), and also in `ADMIN_EMAILS` inside `app.js` and `admin.html` — then republish these rules and re-upload those two files.

 ---